kylecurtis/md-notes/Technology-Notes/Languages/C-Sharp/03-Collections/01-Arrays.md

 tags: [csharp]
 ---

-Arrays in C# are a fundamental data structure that allows you to store a fixed-size sequential collection of elements of the same type.
-They are used to store collections of data in a single variable, and provide fast access to their elements.
+Arrays in C# are a fundamental data structure used to store a fixed-size sequential collection of elements of the same type.
+They allow efficient indexed access to elements and are an essential part of data management in software development.

 <br>